Table of Contents

 The latter represents the newer generation variants.
-You’ll notice that some variants have “Professional” tagged on it.
+You’ll notice that some options have a “Professional” tag on it.

-Having that label simply implies that it comes with a cookbook with gourmet recipes that chefs use in restaurants.
+Having that label implies that it comes with a cookbook with gourmet recipes that chefs use in restaurants.

 Another difference would be the controls.
 Vitamix’s professional series blenders have preset controls while non-professional series extractors would only have variable speed and pulse options.

-So you will have to choose one based on your needs.
-Hopefully I’ve explained to you the strengths and weaknesses so as to help you pick one based on what you need.
+So choosing one will depend on the need.
+Hopefully, I’ve explained the strengths and weaknesses well enough to help pick one based on need.

 If you find this guide helpful please do share it with your friends.